Leo Gerard

-Leo W. Gerard (born 1947) is a retired steelworker and Canadian and American labor leader.
-He was elected president of the United Steelworkers (USW) in 2001, becoming the second Canadian to head the union.
-He served in the role until July 2019.
+Leo Wilfred Joseph John Gerard CC (March 19, 1947 – September 21, 2025) was a Canadian steelworker and labour leader in both Canada and the United States.
+He was the longest-serving union president in the history of the United Steelworkers (USW), serving from 2001 until his retirement in 2019, and was the second Canadian to head the union.
 He also served on the Executive Council of the AFL-CIO.

 Early life and career

-Gerard was born in 1947 in Creighton Mine, Ontario, at the time an unincorporated suburb of Sudbury.
+Gerard was born in Creighton Mine, Ontario, on March 19, 1947, at the time an unincorporated suburb of Sudbury and a company town established by Inco.
 His father, Wilfred Gerard, was a miner at the Creighton Mine and a key organizer with the International Mine Mill and Smelter Workers' Union (which merged with the United Steelworkers in 1967).
 He grew up in Sudbury.
 Taught that unions were supposed to be engaged on social issues and not just collective bargaining, Gerard often listened in on union meetings conducted in the family home.
 He handed out leaflets on the eve of a strike at the age of 11, and accompanied his father on a union organizing drive at the age of 13.

-After graduating from Lively District Secondary School, Gerard took a job at the Inco nickel smelter in Sudbury, unclogging tuyeres with a sledgehammer.
+After graduating from Lively District Secondary School, 18-year old Gerard took a job at the Inco nickel smelter in Sudbury, unclogging tuyeres with a sledgehammer.
 He was elected steward and then chief steward of the 7,000-member Local 6500.
-He enrolled at Laurentian University, studying economics and planning to be an economics professor.
+He enrolled at Laurentian University part-time, studying economics at night and planning to be an economics professor.
 He quit college in 1977 when he was just a few credits short of graduation, and took a job as a staff representative for the international union.

 He married his high school sweetheart, Susan, and they have two daughters.

 Gerard rose steadily within the Steelworkers union hierarchy over the next two decades.
+After serving as chief steward for Local 6500, he was hired for a staff job with the union in 1977.
 He was elected director of USW District 6 in 1985 and re-elected in 1989, and was appointed national director of the Canadian division of the USW in August 1991.
 He was elected secretary-treasurer of the international union in 1993, and again in 1997.
 While USW secretary-treasurer, Gerard instituted a number of important administrative initiatives.
 He implemented cost-saving and revenue-generating initiatives, reorganized the secretary-treasurer's office, created an information technology department, developed a new union-to-member communications network, restructured member and local union servicing, and reinvigorated the union's organizing efforts.

 Gerard eventually returned to Laurentian University and received a bachelor's degree in economics and politics.
-The university awarded him an honorary Doctor of Laws degree in 1994.
+Guelph University awarded him an honorary Doctor of Laws degree in 1994.